LOG IN

 28 January 2020

-What’s your name and position within the organisation, as well as your professional background?.
+What’s your name and position within the organisation, as well as your professional background? .
 Louis Saha, Founder and CEO of AxisStars.
 Former Professional Footballer for teams including Fulham, Manchester United, Everton, Spurs and France.
 Retired 6 years ago and started to develop AxisStars.
 In 2018 he partnered with Brand and Digital Marketer Kate Hamer.
-With over 20 years experience working for and with global brands such as Orange, Unilever, Disney and L’Oreal, she brings the Partner ... read more
+With over 20 years experience working for and with global brands such as Orange, Unilever, Disney and L’Oreal, she brings ... read more

 Categories: Blogs